Frequently Asked Questions

 Please send us an email to firstname.lastname@example.org with screenshots of the pages that prevent you from placing your order and your delivery address.
 We will do our best to register your order online as soon as possible.

-Payment with Postfinance is also available with the option “click&collect” if you prefer to pick up your edition directly at blackprint in Zürich.
+Payment with Postfinance is also available with the option “click&collect” if you prefer to pick up your edition yourself at the blackprint studio in Zurich.

 Additionally, you can pay with crypto at checkout with Crypto.com Pay, Nowpayments or other Ethereum/ERC-20 compatible wallets (such as MetaMask, WalletConnect Protocol).
 We accept Bitcoin (BTC), Ethereum (ETH), Cardano (ADA), Tez (XTZ) and other cryptocurrencies.